Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 #### Page update functions

 I implement the child page updaters as Mailboxes as well.
 The reason for this is that I often use them to hold IDisposable tokens from cache or message subscriptions.
-It allows them to be held outside the page model.
-If you don't need that functionality or you don't mind stashing them in the model you could just use plain old functions.
+It allows those tokens to to be held outside the page model and for pages to communicate messages or state.

+If you don't need that or you don't mind stashing those tokens in the page model you could just use plain old functions.

+If you do want to use the messengers and caches to communicate between pages, there are functions in the CacheManger and MessageManager modules to get you started.
+Call them using Cmd.ofSub passing the messages which handle the IDisposable token and the ongoing message/cache dispatches.
+If that doesn't make sense raise an issue and I'll demonstrate, it really is simple.

 #### UI Updates